brooklynrail/brooklynrail-platform/content/events/2021/10/number-305-leonardo-drew.md

 title: "Number 305: Leonardo Drew"
 deck: Featuring Drew and Eleanor Hartney
-summary: Artist Leonardo Drew joins art critic, author, and Rail Editor-at-Large Eleanor Hartney for a conversation.
+summary: Artist Leonardo Drew joins art critic, author, and Rail Editor-at-Large Eleanor Heartney for a conversation.
 We conclude with a poetry reading by imogen xtian smith.
 people:
   - person: leonardo-drew